Spring (English band): Career

+Later years

 Moran later worked as sound engineer at Rockfield Studios, notably for Van der Graaf Generator and Robert Plant; he died in early 2011.
 Martinez became an in-demand session guitarist, working with the likes of Alkatraz, Michael Chapman, Gypsy, Tim Rose and Robert Plant.
 He also wrote Cliff Richard's 1982 hit "The Only Way Out".
 Pick Withers later became the drummer for Dire Straits, playing on their first four records.
 Kips Brown became a session musician, playing with Andy Fairweather Low and others, and was in a later band called Wellington.
 Adrian Moloney returned to the Midlands, where he worked alongside several well-known artists and groups.
 A solo career as a jobbing musician and minor impresario took him all over the Midlands, and also to Tenerife for several summer seasons.
 He was working right up to his death in 2010.

 Pat Moran became a notable record producer and worked with Lou Gramm, Robert Plant, Iggy Pop, Edie Brickell and the new Bohemians, as well as many others.

 On 25 May 2015, a double CD of Spring was released on Esoteric Records, a part of Cherry Red Records.